-I think that I was unable to recognize the strength in myself not just because of my unfamiliarity with its meaning, but also because the strength was so wrapped up in my identity and approach to life that it was hard to separate.
-It wasn’t until coworkers consistently called out my using of this strength that I came to realize its value and importance in my life.
-One example stands out:
+Due to my unfamiliarity with its meaning and my identity and approach to life, it was hard to separate that thought of frivolity.
+It wasn’t until coworkers consistently called out this strength of mine that I came to realize its value and importance in my life.
+One example from my writing stands out:

 What I love about this strength (and all 24 VIA Character Strengths) is that you can build it.
 The more I practice this strength, the better I am at appreciating, getting inspired, and stepping up to excellence.
-Try some of the activities below to build your appreciation of beauty and excellence strength:
+Try some of the activities, adapted from Michelle McQuaid’s E-book Putting Strengths to Work, to build your appreciation of beauty and excellence strength:

 CREATE A BEAUTIFUL WORKSPACE: